technolaji/github4s/docs/src/main/tut/issue.md

 ### List issues

-You can also list issues for a repository through `listIssues`; it take as arguments:
+You can also list issues for a repository through `listIssues`; it takes as arguments:

 - the repository coordinates (`owner` and `name` of the repository).